loz-hurst/cpp-finance-materials-new/lessons/lesson-14.md

 The first time MyFunction is called, the parameter cls will have a static type of MyClass (as that is what cls was declared as) and a dynamic type of MyClass too (as that is the type of the thing being referenced).
 The second time, cls will still have a static type of MyClass (its declaration has not changed) but a dynamic type of MyOtherClass (as that is the type of cls2, which is what is being referenced in the second call).

+### `override` keyword

+If we add the keyword `override` to the end of the declaration of a derived virtual function (it must be virtual), the compiler will check that the function does actually override something and generate a compile-time error if it does not.

+Getting in the habit of always adding `override` to functions will help prevent the common mistake of mistyping function names or parameters lists.
+{: .callout .good_practice}

 ### Virtual functions

 We briefly met virtual functions last lesson when discussing the terms "abstract class" and "purely abstract class" (also known as "interfaces").

 When a virtual function is invoked through a reference to a base class, C++ will run the last override of that signature in the dynamic type of the reference.
 That is; the last version of that function defined in the class hierarchy at or below the the reference's static type.

-If we add the keyword `override` to the end of the declaration of the derived function, the compiler will check that it does actually override something and generate a compile-time error if it does not.

-Getting in the habit of always adding `override` to functions will help prevent the common mistake of mistyping function names or parameters lists.
-{: .callout .good_practice}

 For example: